caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

 ::

-   ORG=caubutcharter script/build
+   ORG=caubutcharter script/build [ARTIFACT ..]

-Existing clones that already have build artifacts can be cleaned using the :code:`--clean`, or :code:`-c`, flag when building.
+Existing clones of this repository that already have built artifacts can be cleaned using the :code:`--clean`, or :code:`-c`, flag when building.
 If this flag is set, it occurs before any other build step.

 ::

    script/build --clean [ARTIFACT ..]

-Permission errors may occur due to docker containers creating files and directories on mounted volumes as the root user on the host.
-The scripts will always attempt to fix them incrementally as it runs, but if permissions issue are triggered, the :code:`--fix-permissions`, or :code:`-f`, flag will (slowly) repair the entire project and is available on both scripts.
+Permission errors may occur due to containers creating files and directories on mounted volumes as the root user on the host.
+The scripts will always attempt to fix them incrementally as it runs, but if permission issues are triggered, the :code:`--fix-permissions`, or :code:`-f`, flag will (slowly) repair the entire project and is available on both scripts.
 If this flag is set, it occurs before any other step.

 ::

    script/bootstrap --fix-permissions
    script/build --fix-permissions

-To completely restore the project to its initial state and update all dependencies, the following example sequence can be used.
+To completely restore the project to its initial state and update all dependencies, the following sequence can be used.

 ::

    script/bootstrap -f && script/build -c

-With the basics covered, there are two ways to work through this guide.

-#. build the artifacts
-#. download the artifacts built nightly

-For a single host setup (e.g. **RPi Only** and **RPi + SSD** configurations), everything can be pre-built with the following command.
+For a single host setup (e.g. **RPi Only** and **RPi + SSD** configurations), everything can be built like below.

 ::